MAN: Multi-Action Networks Learning: Experiments

 In practice, we closely follow the setup of van Hasselt \textit{et al.} \cite{hessel2018rainbow}, including frame-skipping technique and clipped reward, compare to their results using DQN and DDQN.
 Additionally, as in \cite{hessel2018rainbow}, we begin the game with up to 30 no-op actions to provide the agent with a random starting position.
 It is important to note that due to the limitation of computation resources, we only train MAN with 100M steps for each game, which is one-fifth of the original steps in the work of Hasselt \textit{et al.}.
 The results shown of human performance as well as DQN and DDQN come directly from the work of \cite{van2016deep}.

-In order to obtain a uniform standard to assess our method, we calculate the percentage (positive or negative) improvement in score over the best human agent scores using the folowing equation.
+In order to obtain a uniform standard to assess our method, we calculate the percentage (positive or negative) improvement in score over the best human agent scores using the following equation.

-Table \ref{result_table} summarizes the outcomes for each game.
 Table \ref{normalized score} lists the normalized scores for each of the 12 games.
+The best result in each game is marked in bold.

 Using this performance measure, it is clear that the MAN learning performs significantly better than both DQN and DDQN.
 Noteworthy examples include Frostbite (from 6.16\%/4.13\% to 179.67\%), Krull (from 277.01\%/350.08\% to 989.58\%), Seaquest (from 25.94\%/39.41\% to 55.59\%), and Tennis (from 143.15\%/171.14\% to 265.77\%).
+Figure \ref{avg_score} plots the first 100M steps learning curve in Game Frostbite, which clarifying the significant improvement from MAN.
 Figure \ref{atari_result} visualizes the improvement of the MAN over the baseline DQN and DDQN.
 Once again, it needs to be reiterated that this was not a fair game: we only trained for one-fifth of the time compared to the baselines.
 However, even with this hindrance, we still notice that MAN outperformed the baselines on the vast majority of games.
 In fact, MAN outperforms DQN in 83.3 percent of games (10 out of 12).
 It also outperforms the DDQN in 75 percent (9 out of 12) of the games.
 On 6 of 12 games, our system achieves human-level performance.
-On most games the improvements from DQN/DDQN to MAN are striking, in many cases bringing scores much closer to human, or even surpassing these.
+On most games the improvements from DQN/DDQN to MAN are striking, in many cases bringing scores much closer to human, or even surpassing them.
 Thus, we assume that if we had been able to train MAN for the same number of timesteps, our results would be even better.